ryogrid/ryogrid.github.io/profile/portfolio_en.md

     Journal of Information Processing Society of Japan, Vol. 19 No. 12, No. 526, 2008, pp. 1421-1423.

 - Twitter Communication Bible, "Chapter 5.4: Twiter-related Web Services."

-    My own service, [Hiramaittai](http://ryogrid.net/idea/top), was published.
+    My own service, [Hiramaitter](http://ryogrid.net/idea/top), was introduced.

-    HiramaItaly: A Web service that takes the form of a Twitter bot and uses Twitter's reply function to collect and distribute ideas.
+    Hiramaitter: A Web service that takes the form of a Twitter bot and uses Twitter's reply function to collect and distribute ideas.

 - Netrunner, March 2007 issue, "Search for Three-Star NetWarbys."
     My own service, [YougakuTube](http://www.outdex.net/diary/archives/2006/12/yougakutubeyoutube.shtml), was featured in the article.

     YougakuTube: A web service that aggregates and presents music videos of Billboard ranked songs from Youtube (Western music version of CDTube)